social-streets/the-slice/site-template/src/data/articles/open-letter-editor-july-2020.md

   - "news"
 featuredImage: "/images/Bow-in-Lockdown-photos-Matt-Payne-2-1.jpg"
 author: "tabitha.stapely"
-excerpt: "Roman Road LDN’s Editor-in-Chief Tabitha Stapely reflects on these past few months, and shares her plans for the future of the magazine and the local community as we emerge into a changed world."
+description: "Roman Road LDN’s Editor-in-Chief Tabitha Stapely reflects on these past few months, and shares her plans for the future of the magazine and the local community as we emerge into a changed world."
 ---

 After a momentous few months, Roman Road LDN's Editor-in-Chief Tabitha Stapely shares her plans for the future of the magazine as we emerge into a new world.